22 Mar Auto Accident in Plantation Leaves 2 Dead on Sunrise Boulevard

 For many Floridians, it isn’t if you will be involved in a crash, but when.

 If you find yourself in a car accident, there are a number of different things that you should probably do.
 Get yourself medical help.
 Take pictures and gather evidence.
 Call a lawyer.
+It’s normal to feel overwhelmed and even confused following a car accident.
+Let alone the concerns surrounding medical bills, repair needed and whether or not you will be able to return to work.

 In fact, we’ve written guides about what to do after a crash.
 However, you don’t have to do many of those things.
 If you wanted to, you could skip a lot of them.